 For over 20 years The Australian Indigenous HealthInfoNet has provided support to those working in the Aboriginal and Torres Strait Islander health sector by making research and other knowledge readily accessible.
 In this way, we contribute to closing the gap in health between Aboriginal and Torres Strait Islander people and other Australians.
 The HealthInfoNet is headed up by Director Professor Neil Drew and includes a team of researchers, librarians, IT specialists, business management, organisational and marketing an administrative experts (link to staff page)

-We are an academic unit of Edith Cowan University (ECU), Western Australia’s oldest tertiary education institution and newest university.
+We are a Level II Research Centre within Edith Cowan University (ECU), Western Australia’s oldest tertiary education institution and newest university.
 Awarded university status in 1991, ECU is a large multi-campus institution serving communities in WA and a significant cohort of international students (more).
 The HealthInfoNet is housed within Kurongkurl Katitjin, the ECU Centre for Indigenous Australian Education and Research

 Our work is made possible with the support of generous funding partners.
 Core funding is provided by the Australian Department of Health.
 We are extremely grateful to all our funders for their ongoing support.
 (View our full list of funding partners).

 Users of this web resource are warned that it may contain images and/or references to deceased people,

 which could cause distress or sadness particularly for some Aboriginal and Torres Strait Islander people.

 The resource may also contain words and descriptions that could be culturally sensitive and which might not normally